masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 ### No pointers

-Memory and pointer management is big issue in most languages.
+Memory and pointer management is a big issue in most languages.
 Either garbage collection, manual, or alternative approaches.
 Since there is no global memory, there is no memory to manage.
 Maybe even more important, there is no need for pointers.
 This avoids another set of problems like null dereferencing.

+### No destructors

+Since there is no global memory, there is no need to have garbage collection or the associated object destruction.
+If a "hardware resource" is utilized, it can not be recycled.
+As a result, the destructor may not make sense in hardware.

 ### Pass by value